taborlab/Iris/README.md

 Alternatively, some experiments require arbitrarily chosen LED intensities in more than one channel.
 Instead of creating a separate Experiment for each set of intensities in a particular well, Iris can be programmed to integrate multiple Constant waveforms differently: **Addition**.
 Rather than creating every combination of input intensities, Iris will associate lists of intensities in an element-wise fashion.
 For example, in the same scenario as above, the result will be only 2 wells: (123, 1234) and (234, 2345).
 Note that for Addition, the lengths of the lists of intensities must be equal.
 Additionally, a Constant Waveform cannot be Added to any other type of (dynamic) waveform -- when a dynamic waveform is added to the Experiment, Iris automatically defaults to the above Combination behavior.

-### 5. **Add Waveforms to the Experiment**
+### 6. **Add Waveforms to the Experiment**
-The four icons represent the four fundamental waveform inputs programmed into Iris: constant, step change, sinusoid, and arbitrary, which can be added to the Experiment by clicking the corresponding icons.
+For **Dynamic** input styles, the four icons represent the four fundamental waveform inputs programmed into Iris: constant, step change, sinusoid, and arbitrary, which can be added to the Experiment by clicking the corresponding icons.
 Each Waveform represents a light input applied to the desired wells in a particular LED channel.
 Importantly, **waveforms cannot be composed** - that is, multiple waveforms cannot be applied to the same LED in the same well.
 More complex inputs (e.g. a series of step inputs) should be entered using the (more efficient) Arbitrary Waveform.
-Note that all light intensities (amplitudes) are given in hardware greyscale units (GS), which must be in the range $[0,4095]$ Also note that if multiple intensities are given to the Constant or Step Waveforms, **each intensity will be separately applied to every other waveform in the experiment**, since multiple intensities of a single LED cannot be applied to the same well.
-In other words, every possible combination of amplitudes is used.
-For example, if 2 intensities are entered in a Step Waveform (e.g. 1000GS & 2000GS), and the Experiment specifies 10 samples ("time points") and 1 replicate, the Experiment will use 20 wells in the plate.
+Note that all light intensities (amplitudes) are given in hardware greyscale units (GS), which must be in the range $[0,4095]$.
+Also note that if multiple intensities are given to the Constant or Step Waveforms, **each intensity will be separately applied to every other waveform in the experiment**, since multiple intensities of a single LED cannot be applied to the same well.
+In other words, every possible combination of Waveforms is programmed.
+For example, if 2 intensities are entered in a Step Waveform, and the Experiment specifies 10 samples ("time points") and 1 replicate, the Experiment will use 20 wells in the plate.

 #### *Constant Waveform*
 $$f(t) = c$$